Why Choose My Everest Trip?

 Flora/Fauna

-Autumn is another popular trekking season in Nepal, which is often considered the best time to explore the Everest region.
-This season invites millions of trekkers from all around the world every year because of its weather and views.
-The clear blue skies, warm days, and diverse flora and fauna make the Everest Base Camp trek during Autumn a memorable experience.
-Likewise, the stable weather and suitable trekking conditions make it easier to pass through most of the challenges seen along the route.
+Clear blue skies, warm days, and diverse flora and fauna make the Everest Base Camp trek during Autumn a memorable experience.
+Likewise, stable weather and suitable trekking conditions make overcoming most challenges along the route easier.

 Wildlife